CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

   });
 ```

 We describe the situation when the form is filled in.
-We enter a restaurant name into a text field, then click a submit button.
+We enter a restaurant name into a text field, then submit the form.
 Note that while in the Cypress test we found elements by their placeholder and title text, with Vue Test Utils it's easier to find elements by a `data-testid` attribute, so we use that instead.
-Also note that we find the form and trigger a submit event on it, rather than finding the submit button and triggering a click event on it.

 In `RestaurantList` we didn't pass a payload to our action, so we just had to confirm that the action function was called.
 But here, we need to ensure the restaurant name is passed as the payload of the action, so we need to use the `.toHaveBeenCalledWith()` matcher.
 The first argument is one provided by Vuex that includes a `commit` function and others, so since it's not provided by us there's no reason for us to set an expectation on it.
 So instead we pass `expect.anything()`, to tell Jest that any value there is fine.
 It's the second argument, where the payload is passed, that we want to confirm that the correct `restaurantName` is passed through.